Free U.S. shipping on ink and toner orders over $50

 1. What factors affect the shelf life of ink cartridges?

-• Exposure to air: Air can also cause ink to deteriorate, so it's important to keep the cartridges sealed when not in use.
+• Exposure to air: Air exposure accelerates ink drying and clogging, making it important to keep cartridges sealed until use.

 1. What happens when an ink cartridge expires?